Byte7F/Windows/Batch/README.md

 # Notice

- Some of my Batch scripts may not have been made bulletproof, or may not work for your version/language, please consider taking a look over the script(s) before committing to any usage.
+ My scripts may not be foolproof, or may not work for your version/language.
+  Please consider taking a look over these before determining committing to any usage.

- Most of these were solely made for personal use, but I know the scripts or their contents may be useful.
+ These were solely made for personal use, but I know the scripts or their contents may be useful.